joseluis-max/rock-paper-scissors/README.md

-Certainly!
-Here's an updated version of the README that includes the mention of playing the game with the "Lizard Spock" version:

 # Rock Paper Scissors Game

 This repository contains a Rock Paper Scissors game built using React.
 The game allows players to compete against the computer by choosing one of the available options: rock, paper, scissors, lizard, or Spock.
 The computer also randomly selects an option, and the winner is determined based on the classic Rock Paper Scissors (including lizard and Spock) rules.